Efficient sparsity adaptive changepoint estimation: Introduction

 \section{Introduction}

 During the last decades, new technology has made it possible to gather data in larger quantities from an ever wider range of sources.
 Data can often display non-stationarities in the form of distributional changes over time, leading to incorrect statistical inferences if not accounted for.
-There are also plenty of applied examples where inference on and monitoring for changepoints in itself is of primary interest.
-For instance, \citet{cunen_statistical_2020} search for changes in the number of battle deaths in interstate wars between 1816 and 2007, \citet{gao_surface_2020} study monitoring of the temperature of transplant organs, and \citet{10.1214/21-AOAS1508} use a novel anomaly detection algorithm for condition monitoring of a subsea pump.
+Inference on changepoints may also be of interest in it self.
+For instance, \citet{cunen_statistical_2020} search for changes in the number of battle deaths in interstate wars between 1816 and 2007, \citet{gao_surface_2020} study monitoring of the temperature of transplant organs, and \citet{10.1214/21-AOAS1508} use a changepoint detection algorithm for condition monitoring of a subsea pump.

+In this paper, we study the problem of detection and estimation of an unknown number of changes in the mean of high-dimensional data.
+By \textit{detection}, we refer to testing for the presence of one or more changepoints in the data.
+By \textit{estimation}, we refer to estimation of the location(s) of the changepoint(s).
+This problem is well understood in the literature for univariate data,.
+Several computationally efficient algorithms have been proposed during the last decade, including Pruned Exact Linear Time of \citet{killick_optimal_2012}, Wild Binary Segmentation of \citet{fryzlewicz_wild_2014}, Narrowest Over Threshold of \citet{baranowski_narrowest-over-threshold_2019} and Seeded Binary Segmentation of \citet{kovacs_seeded_2022}.
+Notably, these methods have been shown to achieve near optimal performance, in a minimax sense, see \citet{wang_univariate_2019}.

+Several methods for the multivariate change in mean problem have also been proposed, although this problem is less studied than the univariate setting.
+The Inspect method of \citet{wang_high_2018} uses sparse projections of CUSUM statistics and a variant of Wild Binary Segmentation to detect and localize multiple sparse changes in the mean. \citet{cho_multiple-change-point_2015} propose the Sparsified Binary Segmentation algorithm based on thresholding and aggregating CUSUM statistics over coordinates, in combination with Binary Segmentation.
+The Double CUSUM method of \citet{cho_change-point_2016} uses test statistics based on ordered CUSUMs, in combination with ordinary Binary Segmentation.
+The SUBSET method of \citet{tickle_computationally_2021} uses a penalized likelihood approach, in combination with the Wild Binary Segmentation search procedure.